tianyiliu27/greenwaves-interview/test/src/README.md

 		   cluster and send the result matrices from the L1 to L2:
 		    - Addition of the 2 matrices
 		    - Multiplication of the 2 matrices
-		4. (new graduate) Extend the previous `launch.sh` script to accept a matrix size parameter.
-		   For example, entering `./launch.sh -s 128` will select a matrix size of 128x128.
-Use a default value of 64 when size is not specified.
 		5. (new graduate) Using the result of the matrices multiplication above, do a convolution of this matrix with the filter below:
 			Try 2D dma copy :